-Permissive or public rights of way will be affected by development where it:
+Permissive or public rights of way will be affected by development where the right of way:

-- crosses or is adjacent to an application site - is to be used for site access (whether temporary or permanent) - will be crossed by an access road (whether temporary or permanent). - is located in close proximity to the route and will impact the amenity of users on it.
+- crosses or is adjacent to an application site. - is to be used for site access (whether temporary or permanent). - will be crossed by an access road (whether temporary or permanent). - is in close proximity to the development and the development will impact the amenity of users of it.